 This test helps evaluate your body's water balance and urine concentration.

-Increased urine specific gravity may be due to different conditions such as:
+Increased urine specific gravity may be due to conditions such as:

 - Diarrhea that causes dehydration

 - Sugar (glucose) in the urine

 - Syndrome of inappropriate antidiuretic hormone secretion (SIADH)

 Decreased urine specific gravity may be due to: